 This is the most common question people have about heat pumps.
 If a heat pump is drawing the heat it requires from the air outside, where does that heat come from during the winter cold?

 The answer is that there’s always some heat energy in the air, no matter how cold it is.
 Heat pumps are designed to work efficiently at low temperatures.
 Older heat pumps often struggled in freezing temperatures, but new ones have an easier time.
+To understand how this compares to traditional systems, review the key differences in gas vs electric heating and how they perform in colder weather.

 This depends on several factors.
 If you currently use a gas furnace to heat your house, it’s probably better to keep the furnace and air conditioner combination for your year-round comfort.

 However, if you live in an all-electric home, a heat pump is a good alternative to consider.
 Heat pumps use much less electricity than an electric furnace when in heating mode.
 You can end up saving hundreds of dollars off your winter heating costs by making the switch to a heat pump.
+If you’re weighing costs, compare those savings with the average furnace repair cost in 2025 to help guide your decision.

 Heat pumps do cost more than air conditioners.
 However, if you replace both your AC and heater at the same time with a heat pump, you’ll end up saving money, since a heat pump still costs less than replacing both an air conditioner and a heater.
+And if your furnace has trouble maintaining even temperatures throughout your home, switching to a zoned heat pump system might help solve the issue—something many face when their furnace heats the home unevenly.

 If you still aren’t certain if a heat pump is a good installation for your home’s future, feel free to call us.
 We can help you make the best decision for your home and family.